ESN-EYE-dev-dream-team/EYEapp/README.md

 ## Contributing

-* master, development branches are secured.
+* master, development branches are protected.
 You can push there only by PRs `
 1. Make a branch with your feature
 2. After work is done, push it and make PR